The compactness locus of a geometric functor and the formal construction of the Adams isomorphism: Introduction

 In Section~\ref{sec:alg-geom}, we study examples arising in algebraic geometry.
 Indeed, given any morphism $f:X \to Y$ of (quasi-compact and quasi-separated) schemes, we can consider the \locus{} of the associated pull-back functor $f^*:\Derqc(Y)\to \Derqc(X)$.
 It is a certain Thomason subset

-of the domain of the morphism $f$, which we would like to understand scheme-theoretically.
-One of our main theorems (Theorem~\ref{thm:proper-morphism}) states that for a proper morphism $f:X\to Y$ of noetherian schemes, the categorically-defined \locus{} $\Z_f$ is precisely the largest specialization closed subset of $X$ contained in the scheme-theoretic perfect locus of the morphism $f$.
+of the domain of the morphism $f$ which we would like to understand scheme-theoretically.
+One of our main theorems (Theorem~\ref{thm:main-algebro-thm}) states that for a separated morphism of finite type $f:X \to Y$ between noetherian schemes, the categorically-defined \locus{} $\Z_f$ is the union of all closed subsets of $X$ over which the morphism $f$ is proper and which are contained in the scheme-theoretic perfect locus of~$f$.
+In particular, the \locus{} of a proper morphism coincides with the largest specialization closed subset contained in the perfect locus.

 Finally, in Section~\ref{sec:further-directions}, we give some miscellaneous additional examples and discuss directions for future research.
 Given its generality, it is perhaps not surprising that there exist geometric functors $f^*$ whose \locus{} is empty, \ie~functors~$f^*$ for which the colocalization of Theorem~\ref{thm:main-thm-intro} is the zero category.
 This can be seen in simple algebro-geometric examples, but Example~\ref{exa:eilenberg-maclane} provides a non-trivial example of this phenomenon in stable homotopy theory.
 Nevertheless, it is quite satisfying that the property of having a left adjoint can be refined by a topological invariant associated to the functor, and it remains an interesting zoological challenge to analyze the \locus{} of any geometric functor we now find in nature.